How to Get Paid While Owning Stock: A Brief Primer in Dividends

 Payout Date

 The payout date is the date shareholders will receive the dividend payment into their account.
-The timing of when you will see this transaction will vary from broker to broker, but will typically appear no more than 24 hours after the payout date.
+The timing of when you will see this transaction will vary from broker to broker but will typically appear no more than 24 hours after the payout date.

 Dividend Yield

 A dividend yield is the price of the dividend divided by the share price of the stock.
 In other words, the yield is the dividend expressed as a percentage of the current share price.
-If a company has a $100 share price, and it pays a dividend of $5 per year (or $1.25 every quarter), then the dividend yield is 5% ($5 / $100 = 0.05 x 100 = 5%).
+If a company has a $100 share price and it pays a dividend of $5 per year (or $1.25 every quarter), then the dividend yield is 5% ($5 / $100 = 0.05 x 100 = 5%).

 Dividend Reinvestment Plans (DRIP)

-When the next quarterly or monthly dividend payment rolls around, assuming you’re still a shareholder, your dividend payment will be just a little bit higher than the last payment you received because you own a slightly higher share amount.
+When the next quarterly or monthly dividend payment rolls around, assuming you’re still a shareholder, your dividend payment will be a little bit higher than the last payment you received because you own a slightly higher share amount.
 This concept is similar to compounding interest because shareholders who incrementally reinvest the dividend into the stock will see both compounding share ownership and dividend payments.

 The Bottom Line

 Dividend investing can be a very helpful strategy in your investing journey.
 In order to do this, you’ll need to have a trading platform or broker that allows you to purchase stocks that pay dividends.
 Stash is an investing app that lets you start investing with just $5.
-This beginner-friendly platform gives you access to thousands of single stocks and ETFs that you can buy and hold for the long term.
+This beginner-friendly platform gives you access to thousands of stocks and ETFs you can buy and hold for the long term.
 Robinhood and Public are two other fantastic trading platforms that offer a flexible, easy-to-use design without all the frills.

 Finding the right dividend-paying stocks for your portfolio will take some time, but there are plenty to pick from.
 It’s important that you evaluate the company you are interested in investing in, including researching the company’s dividend payout history and whether the company has ever decreased or paused dividends and if so, for what reasons.